25 Best Patriotic Songs to Add to Your 4th of July Playlist

 Paul Simon wrote the song “America” for Simon & Garfunkel’s fourth studio album, Bookends, which was released in 1968.
-The folk-rock tune follows a young couple as they road trip across the country and is based on an actual drive Simon took with a former girlfriend.
+The folk-rock tune, which follows a young couple as they road-trip across the country, is based on an actual drive Simon took with a former girlfriend.
 The song can be heard in Cameron Crowe’s 2000 flick Almost Famous and was used by Bernie Sanders during his 2016 presidential campaign.
-Whether you add this to your 4th of July songs road trip playlist or blare it while playing a game of cornhole or these other fun 4th of July games in the backyard, it’s a beautiful ode to the United States and its many opportunities.
+Whether you add this to your patriotic songs road trip playlist or blare it while playing a game of cornhole, it’s a beautiful ode to the United States and its many opportunities.

 “Party in the U.S.A.” by Miley Cyrus

 If you want to get a 4th of July barbecue started, there may not be a more toe-tappin’ song on this list than Miley Cyrus’s “Party in the U.S.A.”
 In this tune all about how she moved to Los Angeles from Nashville to pursue her career in entertainment and felt like a fish out of water, Cyrus sings about music being the great uniter.
 No matter where she was in the U.S., when her favorite song came on the radio, she felt right at home.
 The track was released in 2009 as part of Cyrus’s album The Time of Our Lives.